s-fuerst/Vahana.jl/docs/src/repl.md

 show_agent
 ```

-`apply_transition` can be used to calculate a transition function
+`apply` can be used to calculate a transition function
 without modifying the original state.
 This can be useful in the
 development process, but for the final simulation the function should
-be replaced with the modifying version `apply_transition!`.
+be replaced with the modifying version `apply!`.